the-deep-learners/TensorFlow-LiveLessons/installation/README.md

 If you already have the dependencies (described above) configured as you like them, then you can simply:
 * `git clone https://github.com/the-deep-learners/TensorFlow-LiveLessons.git`

-## If you have a local Windows machine and/or want to take advantage of cloud compute services:
+## If you have a local Windows machine and/or want to take advantage of cloud compute services

 I have no idea how to run Jupyter or TensorFlow in Windows.
 Perhaps it can be done in a Docker container?
 If so, the step-by-step Mac OS X installation instructions I provided above can probably be adapted to Windows operating systems.